mindplay-dk/kissform/README.md

  * Because input validation is simpler - it's just one class, and you can/should extend the class with case-specific validations, since you're often going to have validations that pertain to only one scenario/model/case.
+Bulding reusable business validation rules as components would be a lot more complicated - many of these would be applicable to only on scenario/case and would never actually get reused, so they don't even benefit from this complexity.

- * There may be simple scenarios in which a business model isn't necessary.
+ * There are simple scenarios in which a business model isn't even useful, such as contact or comment forms, etc.

  * Because I said so.